Swewi/TestingSTPknowledge/README.md

 For this project, I made the decision to not use any images, I made this decision based on known copyright issues with images, the estate is, understandably, quite strict about this.

-The colour choices made are loosely based on Rincwind and some of his comments, but mostly based on personal choice, and trying to minimise optical issues.
+The colour choices made are loosely based on Rincewind and some of his comments, but mostly based on personal choice, and trying to minimise optical issues.

 ## Features

 As a multi-choice question based quiz the features of this site are quite minimal.
 I have done this on purpose, I wanted to ensure I had a workable site that functioned the way I needed it to on the due date.
 As such it is a very simple interface that allows you to enter your name, and asks 15 random questions from the available list, the questions asked are not repeated within a round, and are randomised within the list.

+I have made the buttons so that once an answer is selected it is locked in and releases the next option, it will highlight the button, green for correct, and red for incorrect.
+An incorrect answer will also show the correct answer highlighted in green.

 # Technologies